 The biggest cities in Galapagos are Puerto Ayora and Puerto Baquerizo Moreno.
 The archipelago is massive, and 98% of this is national park area while roughly 3% is dedicated to those few inhabited areas that are located throughout the archipelago (4 in total).
-The word “city” in this context is more of a misnomer given that that these are probably best regarded more adequately as small port towns.
-In this blog, we invite you to check out two of the best developed cities in the archipelago, informing you a little bit about them.
+The word “city” in this context is more of a misnomer given that these are probably best regarded more adequately as small port towns.
+In this blog, we invite you to check out two of the best-developed cities in the archipelago, informing you a little bit about them.

-Named after the Ecuadorian President Isidro Ayora, Puerto Ayora is Santa Cruz Island’s main town.
+Named after the Ecuadorian President Isidro Ayora, Puerto Ayora in Santa Cruz Island’s main town.
 It is one of the most cosmopolitan and inhabited areas, with over 12,000 residents and some of the best infrastructure found throughout the whole archipelago.
 There are several banks, schools, hotels, restaurants, bars, nightclubs and stores situated throughout this relatively large port town.
 For many visiting the Galapagos, Puerto Ayora may very well be the best place to communicate with the outside world.

 Puerto Ayora has a relatively new hospital (which was constructed back in 2006) that has the archipelago’s only hyperbaric chamber.

 Puerto Ayora’s “boardwalk” runs the gamut of the aptly-named Charles Darwin Avenue, which starts at the docks (from which you can transfer across a small patch of the bay to the Finch Bay Galapagos Hotel) and runs all the way along Academy Bay to the Charles Darwin Research Station.
 There are several attractions, passing creatures and places to check out along the way, one of which is the Fish Market of Santa Cruz Island.